dirx/fxhash-creations/README.md

 How does it work?

 Several shapes form boundaries.
 Within these boundaries, the moving blocks move pixels and rotate their color values from a specific color to black.
 Each shape has its own direction vector, which affects the feature-based directions and speed of the moving blocks.

-Available features:
+Features:

 - 109 colors: one from a unified color list (based on W3C SVG 1.0 color keyword names)
 - 3, 5 or 7 shapes: 3 different sizes and 2 types (quads and circles)